-Rest of museum was quite unique – more international.
+The rest of the museum was quite unique – more international.
 I understand that many foreigners might not be very interested in Czechoslovakian history.
-But the best exhibits of museum must be more interesting for them.
-It was mix of everything.
+But the best exhibits of the museum must be more interesting for them.
+It was a mix of everything.
 Every exhibit was described in both Czech and English.

-I really don’t want to spoil you anything but I’m gonna show you my favourite exhibit = Tsantsa – trophy human head.
+I really don’t want to spoil you anything but I’m gonna show you my favorite exhibit = Tsantsa – trophy human head.

 Both exhibits were great – but I was more stunned by the whole building.

-I was staring at the walls, ceiling and wall art more than the exhibits itself.
+I was staring at the walls, ceiling, and wall art more than the exhibits themselves.